LouisJalouzot/louisjalouzot.github.io/content/Papers/References/Anderson 1972.md

 key: YWUPXZU6
 version: 2260
 itemType: journalArticle
-title: "More Is Different: Broken symmetry and the nature of the hierarchical structure of science."
+paperTitle: "More Is Different: Broken symmetry and the nature of the hierarchical structure of science."
 publicationTitle: Science
 volume: 177
 issue: 4047